gabrieledarrigo/ducky/README.md

 Data stored by ducky is uniquely identified with the help of a key.
 A key is a string which uniquely identifies the data for clients that wants to store and retrieve it.
-The maximum length limit of a key is 100 characters.
+The maximum length limit of a key is **100** characters.
-The maximum size for data to be stored is 1MB.
+The maximum size for data to be stored is **1MB**.
 Internally ducky uses a hashmap data structure to store the data.

 #### Commands

-Ducky supports only two commands, SET to store some unstructured data identified by a key and GET to retrieve some data corresponding to a specific key.
+Ducky supports only two commands:
+SET to store some unstructured data identified by a key and GET to retrieve some data corresponding to a specific key.
 The semantics is the following:

 ##### SET